ivan-kleshnin/unredux/README.md

 ```

 1. It leaves no way to subscribe to `filteredSomething`
-2. It does not release cache if both `state.filter` and `state.something` are the same and new
-"something" arrives (or old "something" is updated and should appear in the view).
-3. It mixes data from different pagination views
+2. It mixes data from different pagination views

-Example of #3:
+Example of #2:

 #### Case-1